sqsh-project/sqsh/sqsh-benchmark/README.md

    with `hyperfine` with `hyperfine-parameters` and the `command-parameters` and save it as a JSON file.
 3. Analyse and plot the JSON output using common plotting libraries.

+> The output of each run will be written to a temporary directory.
+> These will then be merged to a single json document.